shalinpei/alumni-directory/README.md

 alumni-directory
 ================
-Alumni data stored in Google spreadsheet
-Publishes as JSON feed
+Search and filter mechanism for an alumni database, stored in Google spreadsheet and published as JSON feed
-Using jQuery to search and filter